s-ccs/2024FreeViewingMSCOCO/README.md

 ```

 \*Instead of having a separate *notebooks* folder, you can also delete it and integrate your notebooks in the scripts folder.
 However, notebooks should always be marked by adding `nb_` in front of the file name.

-TODO :
-- [ ] Update wiki with instructions
-- [ ] Setup the 5th monitor for eye test 👻
-- [ ] Recheck the environment.yaml and requirements.txt packages in the lab